-- It releases feelings of stress and tension.
+- Releasing feelings of stress and tension.
 Meditating quietly even for just a few minutes a day can restore feelings of calm and peacefulness.
-In a study on nursing students, researchers reported significant reduction of anxiety and stress after engaging in mind-body techniques such as meditation and biofeedback over a period of time.
+In a 2021 study on nursing students, researchers reported a significant reduction of anxiety and stress after engaging in mind-body techniques such as meditation over a period of time.

-- It improves sleep.
-Increasing evidence shows that mindfulness meditation, delivered either via MBSR or MBTI, can be successfully used for the treatment of insomnia with good patient acceptance and durable results.
+- Improving sleep.
+Evidence shows that mindfulness meditation can be successfully used for the treatment of insomnia.

-- It boosts the immune system.
+- Boosting the immune system.
 After an 8-week period, the researchers in this study in Psychosomatic Medicine reported “demonstrable effects on brain and immune function.”

-- It reduces inflammation.
+- Reducing inflammation.
 Inflammation plays a major role in heart disease.
 Chronic inflammation is involved in all stages of atherosclerosis, the process that leads to cholesterol-clogged arteries.
 Practicing a mind-body therapy such as meditation, in adjunct with dietary and exercise programs, can help reduce underlying inflammatory processes.

-The bottom line: Meditation is a practice that can be done anywhere at any time, alone in the privacy of your own home, or in the company of others.
+The bottom line: Meditation is a practice that you can do anywhere at any time, alone in the privacy of your own home, or in the company of others.
 As with many things in life, getting started is the hardest step.
-Private consultations with a trained practitioner can be a wonderful way to take that first step or to enhance an existing practice.
+Private consultations with a trained practitioner can be a wonderful way for you to take that first step or to enhance an existing practice.

-Below you’ll find some additional studies that demonstrate the positive effects of meditation, and also yoga (which incorporates many of the wonderful elements of meditation,) on cardiovascular health.
+Below you’ll find some additional studies that demonstrate the positive effects of meditation, as well as yoga (which incorporates many of the wonderful elements of meditation), on cardiovascular health.